braincore/hai-cli/README.md

 1.7724538509055159
 ```

 For a reusable shell function, use `!fn-sh`.
+For a resuable python function
+that can declare script dependencies, use `!fn-pyuv`.

 ### More on Assets